A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents

-In Fig \ref{fig:spatial_map_cluster_examples} we show a few spatial heatmaps alongside the clusters they are classified into (visualized by their centers).
-These demonstrate how cluster centers can contextualize what heatmaps that would otherwise be as noisy activations.
-The cluster visually clarifies the most notable features of a heatmap image, suggesting what information a node may be involved in providing to downstream computations in the network.
+To further demonstrate this idea, in Fig \ref{fig:spatial_map_cluster_examples} we show a few spatial heatmaps alongside the clusters they are classified into (visualized by their centers).
+By comparing the two, we can qualitatively distinguish the most notable features of a heatmap image, suggesting what information a node may be involved in providing to downstream computations in the network.
 This clustering approach enhances our understanding of spatial encodings by artificial agents, highlighting how their strategies evolve from using place-field-like behavior and tracking goal location, to using the corridor entrance as a key navigation feature.
-It also provides context to interpret the activations of nodes that might otherwise be dismissed as being noisy and not providing useful information.
-This kind of unstructured clustering strategy might have broader applicability to interpreting neuron recordings in biological studies, where data is often noisy.
+It also provides context to interpret the activations of nodes that might otherwise be noisy and difficult to interpret.
+Clustering methods of this sort might have broader applicability to interpreting neuron recordings in biological studies, where data is often noisy, and in general serves as a useful explorative tool to determine what representations are used by agents.
 Later in Sec \ref{sec:population_representations}, we give another example of the effectiveness of analyzing populations of nodes in uncovering representations.